Apple iPhone 11 review: Apple proves you don’t need to spend $1,000 for the best iPhone

 It's not a perfect tool: faces can get blurred, detail can be lost.
 But still, I've been wowed.
 The Night Mode effects work the same on the iPhone 11 and iPhone 11 Pro, but the Pro also gets a telephoto camera that can use it.

-I don't know how many times I'll end up using ultra wide-angle lens, because it really is wide.
-You think you understand how far back ultra wide goes, and then you see your space through the camera lens and it's a weird, warped universe.
+I don't know how many times I'll end up using the ultrawide-angle lens, because it really is wide.
+You think you understand how far back ultrawide goes, and then you see your space through the camera lens and it's a weird, warped universe.

 Discuss Apple iPhone 11

-Note: (Editors' note: Product ratings are tentative, pending additional testing.)